AusPIPS Inc. is overseen by a Committee of volunteers.

 Vice President

 Emily is currently a member of the Jeffrey Modell Diagnostic and Research Centre for Primary Immunodeficiencies in Melbourne, part a global network of Jeffrey Modell Foundation Centres.
 The centre is a multi-institutional network of researchers and clinicians across Melbourne (www.jmf-melbourne.org.au).
+In addition, Emily is also a member of the ASCIA Immunodeficiency Committee tasked with ensuring delivery of the National Immunodeficiency Strategy.

 Emily joined AusPIPS as vice president in 2019.
 Emily is passionate about bringing positive change for people with PID including increased public awareness of PID, as well as policy change to improve treatment options for people with PID.
+Together, in these roles Emily wishes to contribute to improved care of patients with PID, in order to improve patient quality of life and life expectancy.

 Secretary